oliverlloyd/jmeter-ec2/README.txt

 Execution Instructions (for Linux based OSs - 32 & 64bit)
 1. Create a project directory on your machine.
-For example: '/home/username/someproject'.
+For example: '/home/username/jmeter-ec2/'.
 This is the working dir for the script.
-Under the directory just created, create three sub directories named 'jmx', 'resutls' and 'data.
+    Under this directory just created, create a project directory, something like: '/home/username/jmeter-ec2/myproject' and then below that create two sub directories named 'jmx' and 'data'.
+Your directory structure should look something like:

-    Detailed steps:
-    a) For example, create a root directory like this: mkdir /home/username/someproject
-    b) mkdir /home/username/someproject/jmx
-    c) mkdir /home/username/someproject/results
-    d) mkdir /home/username/someproject/data
+        /home/username/jmeter-ec2/
+        /home/username/jmeter-ec2/myproject/
+        /home/username/jmeter-ec2/myproject/jmx/
+        /home/username/jmeter-ec2/myproject/data/

+    Note. '/home/username/jmeter-ec2' can be anything so long as it is accessible and specified in the properties file.

-2. Download all files from https://github.com/oliverlloyd/jmeter-ec2.git and place them in the root directory (eg. /home/username/someproject).
+2. Download all files from https://github.com/oliverlloyd/jmeter-ec2.git and place them in the root directory (eg. /home/username/jmeter-ec2).

 3. Edit the file jmeter-ec2.properties, each value listed below must be set:
-    LOCAL_HOME="[Your local project directory, created above, eg. /home/username/someproject]" The script needs to know a location remotely where it can read and write data from while it runs.
+    LOCAL_HOME="[Your local project directory, created above, eg. /home/username/jmeter-ec2]" The script needs to know a location remotely where it can read and write data from while it runs.
     REMOTE_HOME="/tmp" # This value can be left as the default unless you have a specific requirement to change it This is the location where the script will execute the test from - it is not important as it will only exist for the duration of the test.